-What are the best ways to feed a herd their grain and their hay?
+The best ways to feed a herd of horses

-- Bring a two legged buddy to help you if need be.
-It can be quite dangerous to walk into a group with some hay.
+- Bring a two-legged buddy to help you if need be.
+It can be quite dangerous to walk into a group of horses with some hay.

 - Do not feed horses near gates or fences.
 Feed piles near gates and fences limit escape routes for less dominant horses.
 Fifty feet is a good distance away from a fence to drop a pile of hay.

 - Create multiple piles of hay.
 A good rule of thumb is to make one or more piles more than you have horses.
 So, for a herd of three, make four piles.
 For a herd of 10, make 12 or more.
-Stick to a 50 foot distance if you can.
+Stick to a 50-foot distance between piles if you can.
 You may find that this becomes obsolete after a while, or you may need to increase the number of piles you make.